YsrajSingh/maninderpal_portfolio/README.md

 -   `contact.html`: Contact Me Page
 -   `styles.css`: Stylesheet for the website

-## Instructions
+## Usage

-To view my website, simply open the `index.html` file in a web browser.
-You can navigate through the different pages using the provided hyperlinks.
+To view website, simply open the index.html file in a web browser.
+Navigate through the different pages using the provided hyperlinks.

-## New CSS Styles
+## New Features

-I have incorporated new CSS styles that I discovered independently.
-These styles are applied globally across all pages.
-I found these styles through https://www.w3schools.com/
+In addition to meeting the assignment requirements, I incorporated new CSS styles that I discovered independently.
+These styles are applied globally across all pages, enhancing the overall design.
+I found these styles through [W3Schools](https://www.w3schools.com/).

 ## Image Attribution

-All images used in this project are https://wallpaperaccess.com/, and they are commented as well.
+All images used in this project are [Wallpaper Access](https://wallpaperaccess.com/), and they are commented as well.

 ## Contact Information